Lexirem/Project-1/readMe.md

 ## Backlog

-- Search by category
+- Search by category and give all the result for that category.
+- Search by name and give that result.
-- Top 10 by ranking
+- Top 10 by ranking on Homepage.
-- Mark favourite anime when LogIn.
+- Mark favourite anime if you're registered.

 ## Data Structure